TheBitty/Pythmap/README.md

-1 reference

-Here is an updated version of your README.md with corrected formatting and an example of what the logs will look like with timestamps:
-Pythmap

 Pythmap is a comprehensive network scanning and analysis tool built in Python.
 It combines nmap, banner grabbing, and logging capabilities for network reconnaissance and security assessments.
 Features